Artwork by Robert Hoover

 "Outright despicable and hideous!
 Looked like chimpanzees with long beards!
 What do you think?"
 I said with gusto.

 There was a sudden, tensed silence.
 Everyone stared at me in disbelief.
-I realized that I had attacked the religion of Islam itself by insulting the beard.
-Because having a beard is a Sunna—something that the Prophet Muhammad did—one must not pass a negative comment about it even if it belongs to a criminal.
-I felt that everyone would start beating me up at any moment.
+I realized I had attacked the religion of Islam itself by insulting the beard.
+Because having a beard is a Sunna—something the Prophet Muhammad did—one must not pass a negative comment about it even if it belongs to a criminal.
+I felt everyone would start beating me up at any moment.

 Then, "Every son of a bitch can bark against Islam!
 Look what is happening in the Satanic Holland these days!
 After the murder of that evil Van Gog [!] the Dutch government is planning to stop Muslim immigration and expel practicing Muslims!"
 It was Sarmad Pathan who had returned from Dr Ghani's office.
-He surely did not know the type of conversation that was going on; he must have thought that we were denouncing the enemies of Islam.
+He surely did not know the type of conversation going on; he must have thought we were denouncing the enemies of Islam.
 But to me it was a sudden relief.
 More than a relief.

 "No problem, a sol... soldier of Islam killed Van Gogh for... for insulting Isla..." said the emotional reporter.